Co-Director; Instructor, Traditional Drawing and Painting Methods, Child & Teen Classes

 SARAH HOWARD, one of our most popular instructors, brings a warmth and concern to all her teaching responsibilities.
 Sarah's interest in art began at a young age when she started working on her own in rural northern Minnesota.
 "While everyone else was out snowmobiling and playing sports I was holed up in my bedroom, drawing.
 I was a champion night owl, too.
 I'd be the only one awake, so I would move all my stuff down to the kitchen table and draw there.
 It helped make those long winters tolerable."

 At the University of Minnesota, Duluth, Sarah began enrolling in drawing and design courses.
 She supplemented what she learned by taking a workshop with local wildlife artist Terry Palm and traveling north to study watercolor at Bemidji State University.
 Soon she was winning regional competitions for her watercolor and colored pencil paintings.
 But she was dissatisfied with her work.
 "There were too many gaps and I wanted to acquire a formal foundation for my art."

-Eventually, Sarah found her way to the Twin Cities to study drawing and oil painting in Minneapolis.
+Eventually, Sarah found her way to the Twin Cities to study drawing and oil painting at The Atelier in Minneapolis.
 She took additional classes and workshops with artists Frank Covino, Paul Oxbourough, Jeff Hurinenko and Joe Paquet, and became knowledgeable in the practice and use of egg tempera.
-Upon competing her training, Sarah joined The Art Academy to become an indispensable business partner and member of our staff.
+On her graduation from The Atelier, Sarah joined The Art Academy to become an indispensable member of our staff.

 On teaching Sarah comments: